uforia/MatterBot/README.md

 - MISP: For being an absolutely amazing open-source platform for TI exchange https://misp-project.org
 - ReversingLabs: For providing an API key to Spectra Analyze and TICloud to develop the integration (particular thank you to D.H.!)
 - ThreatFox: The author(s), for helping me iron out some bugs https://threatfox.abuse.ch
+- Tria.ge: For providing an API key to build the MatterBot integration;
 - Tycho van Marle: for his countless suggestions and contributions to the project
 - Unprotect.it: The author(s), for being receptive, kind and open to me including default (download) support for their project https://unprotect.it
 - URLhaus: The author(s), for helping me iron out some bugs https://urlhaus.abuse.ch

-Additional thanks to AlienVault, Censys, Shodan, Tweetfeed, VirusTotal for providing good API documentation, letting me easily write plugins for their services.
+Additional thanks to AlienVault, Censys, RecordedFuture, Shodan, Tweetfeed, VirusTotal for providing good API documentation, letting me easily write plugins for their services.